hieuvp/learning-python/learn-the-basics/hello-world/README.md

 ## Indentation

-> Python uses indentation for blocks, instead of curly braces.
+> Python uses indentation for blocks, instead of curly braces.<br />
 > Both tabs and spaces are supported,
 > but the standard indentation requires standard Python code to use four spaces.